Connect with a certified trainer for free

 When to see a doctor

-If you have an injury to the knee and experience symptoms of a meniscus tear, make an appointment to see an orthopedic specialist.
-During your appointment, your doctor will ask you to describe your symptoms.
-He/she will examine the knee for symptoms of a meniscus tear.
-If there is tenderness over the area of the meniscus, this may indicate a tear.
+If you have an injury to the knee and experience symptoms of a meniscal injury, make an appointment to see an orthopedic specialist.
+During your visit, your doctor will ask you to describe your symptoms in detail.
+He or she will examine the knee for signs of a medial meniscus tear.
+Tenderness over the affected area often suggests a tear in the cartilage.

-The doctor may also perform a McMurray test, which involves gently bending, extending, and twisting your knee to check for damage to the meniscus.
-If your doctor hears a clicking sound or if you feel pain over the meniscus during this test, this indicates a tear in the meniscus.
+The doctor may also perform a McMurray test, which involves gently bending, extending, and twisting your knee to check for damage.
+If your doctor hears a clicking sound or if you feel pain during this motion, it likely indicates a meniscal tear.
+In some cases, larger tears may cause the knee to lock, making it difficult to straighten the leg fully.

 [IMAGE: McMurray test]